 Cardenas (1960s East L.A. manager/producer), Art Brambila

 Salas (the original voice of Tierra), George Ochoa (Slauson

-the shows below
+and hear the shows below

 Guerrero- Mark Guerrero plays selected recordings

 by his father, the late great Lalo Guerrero, and gives information on each one.
 All songs are Lalo